Human Gaussian Splatting: Real-time Rendering of Animatable Avatars: Method

 where $ \boldsymbol{\theta_{t}}$ is represented as a vector of quaternions and $\odot$ denotes element-wise multiplication.

-\paragraph{Ambient occlusion} While our approach does not model view-dependent specularities because we consider the human body as Lambertian, we allow the color to change depending on the local body pose.
+\paragraph{Shading} While our approach does not model view-dependent specularities because we consider the human body as Lambertian, we allow the color to change depending on the local body pose.
 This enables us to take into account self-occlusions and shadows caused by garment wrinkles.
-This shading effect is referred to as ambient occlusion in graphics pipelines~\cite{mendez2009obscurances}.
+This shading approximates ambient occlusion in graphics pipelines~\cite{mendez2009obscurances}.
 Formally, the MLP outputs a scaling factor $s \in [0,2]$ that multiplies the RGB color of each Gaussian, which is then clipped in $[0,1]$.

 \paragraph{MLP architecture} Our neural network takes as input the local body pose vector $ \boldsymbol{\theta_{t}}$ concatenated with the per-gaussian learnable latent features $\mathbf{l}$.
 This latent code identifies each primitive and encodes their local motion depending on the body pose which is then decoded by the MLP.
 We show in Section~\ref{sec:ablations} that using this latent code leads to better performance than using the position.
 This information is processed by 2 hidden layers with 64 neurons and ReLU activations and then decoded by 3 separate heads with 2 layers that output respectively a translation vector $\mathbf{t}_{\text{mlp}}$, a quaternion that represents how the Gaussian rotates $\mathbf{q}_{\text{mlp}}$ and the ambient occlusion scaling factor $s$.